ccallahan45/CallahanSchnellHorton_JGR_2019/README.md

 "PPI1" refers to the original Pollution Potential Index created from Zou et al. (2017); "PPI2" refers to the new Pollution Potential Index created using equal weights for the two components (see paper text).
 All figures use PPI1.

 Figure 2 was created directly from the processed index data ("R1_xx_1979-2016.nc") along with Beijing embassy PM2.5 data ("beijing_pm25_data_2010-2016.nc").
 "RATIOS_xx.rds" are the files used to create Figure 3 (return period ratios).
 "LENS_TRENDS_xx.rds" are used to create Figure 4 (trends boxplots) and "IV_PERCENTS_xx.rds" are used to create Figure 5 (ratios of forced trend to internal variability).

+The notebook PLOT_FIG3_FIG4_FIG5.ipynb will plot each of those three figures (and they're shown inline) using the data provided.
+If you want to run this separately/modify it, etc. you'll have to set the input data directory to wherever you download the data to.